-The action should be called on by a frontend-plugin.
+A frontend-plugin should call the action.
 We’ve already addressed the configuration of a simple frontend-plugin in chapter 4 in the section Configuring the plugin.
-For the purpose of our example a rudimentary plugin is enough.
-To place a plugin from the backend on a page, two steps are necessary: The plugin must be registered as a content type (plugin) and its behavior must be configured.
-Both steps are resolved by two Extbase API-methods.
+For our example, a rudimentary plugin is enough.
+To place a plugin on a page in the TYPO3 backend, two steps are necessary: The plugin must be registered as a content type (plugin), and its behavior must be configured.
+Two Extbase API-methods resolve both steps.
 These calls are located in two different files.

 In the file

 EXT:extension_key/Configuration/TCA/Overrides/tt_content.php you have to register every plugin as

 a content element with TYPO3 using the static method

 registerPlugin() expects three arguments.
 The first argument is the

 ExtensionKey in our example).
 This key is the same as the directory